Contents

 Blocking bids from customers with a record of non-payment can help stop it from happening to you.
 You can even implement this setting for a single listing if you’re eager to ensure the sale of a particular item.

-Unfortunately, unpaid item are part and parcel of being a seller on eBay.
+Unfortunately, unpaid items are part and parcel of being a seller on eBay.
 However, in the vast majority of cases, this isn’t an issue.
 When it does crop up, think about how you can mitigate the downsides that come with non-payment while also maintaining a great customer experience.

 Streamline your support across all your sales channels